Last Updated: 8/29/2014

 Lose yourself in Wisconsin’s corn mazes!
 These leafy labyrinths are loads of fun:

 Hilltop Dairy is home to the famously popular Cookie the Cow.
-Corn Maze 2013 is now open!!
-It is open 10am-6pm on Monday-Saturday and 10am-4pm on Sunday.
 Come and conquer the maze In addition to all that corny fun, you can check out—and milk—high-tech Cookie the Cow, cuddle a few farm animals and frolic in the dairy playland.
-On September 7, 2013, Hilltop's annual Corn Festival will benefit the Sunshine House Inc, a non-profit organization serving the needs of the developmentally disabled.
+In addition, check out Hilltop's annual Corn Festival that benefits the Sunshine House Inc., a non-profit organization serving the needs of the developmentally disabled.

 Meuer Farm - Chilton

-You can decide if you want it scary or simply a-maze-ing; there’s a 10-acre labyrinth without the haunted factor and a separate one that’s creepy to the max.
-Rev up your chill factor with indoor Halloween movies, then arm yourself with 12-hour glowstick (to keep), and test your luck in the haunted maze.
+You can decide if you want it scary or simply a-maze-ing.
+Start with a hayride and then enjoy "getting lost" in their large maze on a crisp, sunny fall afternoon.
+Rev up your chill factor when you arm yourself with a 12-hour glowstick (to keep), and test your luck in the Night Maze.
 Corn cops are available, should you get lost…BAAAHAAHAAHAA!
 Outside of the maze, it’s fall fun at its best, with duck races, corn cannon, water balloon sling shot, an 80-foot tube slide and hayrides.

 Schuster's Playtime Farm - Deerfield

-Schusters is a child’s paradise: with potbellied piglets, pygmy goats and cuddly bunnies, you might have to pull the little ones away to do the maze.
+Schusters is a child’s paradise.
+With potbellied piglets, pygmy goats and cuddly bunnies, you might have to pull the little ones away to do the maze.
 But older kids will love the challenges of lost and found games throughout the labyrinth, and the Haunted Forest, too.
-The 2013 maze theme welcomes the University of Wisconsin's new head coach Gary Anderson with a corn maze in his likeness along with the iconic motion "W".
-Go Badgers!
 Don’t forget to pick up some goodies from Sarah’s Sweet Shoppe and Bakery on your way home.

 Glacier Rock Farms - Lebanon

 Seriously, have you ever pet a chinchilla?
 You can, on the shores of the Rock River at Glacier Rock Farms, as well as stroke a hedgehog, kiss a llama and interact with the other 40 animals at the farm.
 Also, you can pan for gems and fossils at the River Rock Mining Company.
-But the real draw here is the 2012 corn maze, It's A Jungle out There!
-If you're brave enough to venture out into this leafy world of dangerous tropical beasts, beware the hissing snake and the giant footed elephant.
+But the real draw here is the corn maze!

 Treinen Farm - Lodi

 It’s certainly not Mapquest: You get a map, but most of it’s missing.
-With 15 acres of twisty-turny paths through mile-high stalks of corn, there’s nothing to do but take a huge bite out of your caramel apple and work with your team to find the secret locations that will gain you prizes along the way through this gigantic maze—the largest in Wisconsin.
-The 2013 Kraken Maze is cut in the shape of a massive sea creature.
+With 15 acres of twisty-turny paths through mile-high stalks of corn, there’s nothing to do but take a huge bite out of your caramel apple and work with your team to find the secret locations that will gain you prizes along the way through this gigantic maze—one of the largest in Wisconsin.
 Meanwhile, draft horses pull patrons through the fields to the pumpkin patch, kids catapult pumpkins over the pond and play in the corncrib funhouse, and small fry collect eggs from stuffed chickens and nuzzle the bunnies.